Sami Ullah Baloch v. Abdul Karim Nousherwani: Concurrence

 Justice Sheikh Azmat Saeed authored a concurrence to the majority opinion, but disagreed with its reasoning.
 He observed that while a period of disqualification was specified in certain sub-articles of Article 63 of the Constitution, no such sunset clause was found in Article 62(1)(f), as the framers of the Constitution chose not to do so.

 Addressing the concern by some counsels of the petitioners that the lifetime ban resulting from Article 62 (1)(f) "may be disproportionate and a little harsh", Justice Saeed maintained that such arguments were more suitable to be made in parliament, rather than before the Court.
 "This aspect of the matter is rather ironic as several persons before us were or had been the Members of Majlis-e-Shoora (Parliament) at some point of time and may have passed the amendments, which now stand in their way," he wrote.
 "We [...] can only interpret the Constitution, not amend or change it."

 He agreed with the Attorney-General's view that it was for the legislature to prescribe a time limit for electoral disqualification.

 Reactions

 Minister of State for Information and Broadcasting Marriyum Aurangzeb addressed a press conference shortly after the verdict, saying, "As long as Nawaz Sharif lives in the hearts of the people, this disqualification will hold no meaning.
 Pakistan's civil society, public and media is now awake and everyone can see what is happening, and the reasons behind it.
 The slogan of 'minus-one' is being raised once again."
 She termed the decision a "joke" and "conspiracy".

-PTI leader Jahangir Tareen distinguished his fate from Sharif's, stating that the review he filed against his disqualification was still pending before the Supreme Court.
+PTI leader Jahangir Khan Tareen distinguished his fate from Sharif's, stating that the review he filed against his disqualification was still pending before the Supreme Court.